The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 Chat Operations:

-By using certain character codes, smileys appear on the chat screen.
+By using certain character codes, smilies appear on the chat screen.

 Visit the Smiley Database for the correct codes.

-3. Why do you let people see other peoples IP addresses, as it could lead to hacking?
+3. Why do you let people see other people's IP addresses?

-Yes, your command code can be changed at any time using the Profile Management System
+Your command code is the password that you set when you register.
+It can be changed at any time using the Profile Management System.

 Side-Chat Operations:

-The armory is a special supplementary function that enables one with the required access requirements to use fictional weapons from the Sci-Fi universes for enjoyment purposes, or to remove a troublemaker from one of our chatrooms.
-One must hold the rank of at least Lieutenant before he or she is given access to the armory.
+The armory is a special area that enables a person with clearance level 4 and above to use fictional weapons from the different chat themes for enjoyment purposes, or to remove a troublemaker from one of our chatrooms.
 More information about Armory levels can be found at the Armory Guidelines.

 These are visible prints of armory actions.

-Outpost 10F allows you to create a file that contains information regarding yourself or your chat character.
-Such information includes: your age, residence, ICQ number, homepage, email address, personal photo, and much more.
-This file is stored on the OTF server and can be linked to your chat posts allowing chatroom occupants the ability to learn more about you.
+The dossier is a file you can create that contains information regarding you or your chat character.
+This file is stored on the Outpost 10F server and can be displayed with your chat posts allowing chatroom occupants the ability to learn more about you.

 Go to the Profile Management System and follow the instructions there.